mai-thao/mongodb-playground/README.md

 ﻿# mongodb-playground

+MonogoDB is a **NoSQL, document-based database** that stores data in **flexible, JSON-like documents**.
+It is ideal for storing unstructured or evolving data.
+In this project, I demostrate how you can start a MongoDB server locally and then connect to with the mongosh shell client.

 ### Install and Start A MongoDB Server
 #### via Local Environment
 1) Download MongoDB from official website: https://www.mongodb.com/try/download/community